Tariffs and Their Impact on International Shipping

 What are tariffs?

 Tariffs are taxes levied by a government on imported goods, increasing their cost upon entry.
 These taxes serve various purposes, such as protecting domestic industries, generating government revenue, and balancing trade relations.
+When a tariff is applied, the importer pays the additional duty at customs before the goods are released.

 Who pays the tariffs?